| PREPARING TO BE NERDY WHERE NERDY CAN BE COOL

 based on the unique circumstances and characteristics of the individual,

+and no simple formulas can be offered.
 We should recognize that in many cases, the experiences

 that high functioning individuals with autism (HFIWAs) will face